 SaaS vs. Managed Service Monitoring: What's the Difference?

 Despite the preventative measures implemented by IT departments, it will happen at some point: servers will go down and outages will occur.
-But even if an organization cannot prevent these issues from occurring, the impact can still be minimized through the use of information gathered by server monitoring services.
+But even if an organization cannot prevent these issues from occurring, the impact can be minimized through server monitoring services.
 What exactly is server monitoring?
-Basic functions include:
+Read on to find out.

 A managed service provider provides a software license for each application they are required to run and are responsible for running the software, maintaining it, and installing any necessary upgrades.
 This model places day-to-day operations with another organization, and thereby creates a strategic method for streamlined, efficient, and affordable operations.